 2-3 nights, 2+ hour drive from Petrified Forest to Sedona

-Energy vortexes, red rock canyons, art galleries and wellness spas, Sedona truly offers something for everyone.
-This eclectic town known for its spiritual healing and proximity to Red Rock State Park offers equal parts charm, quirk and adventure.
+With energy vortexes, red rock canyons, art galleries, and wellness spas, Sedona truly offers something for everyone.
+This eclectic town known for its spiritual healing and proximity to Red Rock State Park offers equal parts charm, quirk, and adventure.
 It’s not so much a question of what to do, but how to fit everything on offer into your stay.
 For those short on time, this Sedona to Tucson Itinerary makes for an epic road trip in its own right.

 Best Things to Do in Sedona, Arizona

 Home of the famous Cathedral Rock, Red Rock Crossing is known for its strong vortex and is sacred to local Native Americans.
-Creating feelings of softness, receptiveness and compassion, whether here for spiritual reasons or just a nice stroll, this iconic destination is a must when in Sedona.
+Creating feelings of softness, receptiveness, and compassion, whether here for spiritual reasons or just for a nice stroll, this iconic destination is a must when in Sedona.

 The most popular trail in Sedona, Bell Rock is short and sweet, but really packs a punch.
-The trail features the popular Bell Rock, whose shape resembles its name, as well as the adjacent Courthouse Butte and tons of other scenic red rock.
-This 3.5 mile round trip hike is hard-packed, making it easy for most hikers.
+The trail features the popular Bell Rock, whose shape resembles its name, as well as the adjacent Courthouse Butte and tons of other scenic red rocks.
+This 3.5-mile round trip hike is hard-packed, making it easy for most hikers.
 Bell Rock is also home to one of the area’s vortexes.